Is Casa Batlló Worth It in 2026? Honest Review + Tips

 Gaudí Dome

-Included in the Silver and Gold tickets, the Gaudi Dome is an immersive experience at the start of the tour.
+Included in the Gold and Platinum tickets, the Gaudí Dome is an immersive experience at the start of the tour.

 It was interesting to see but I wouldn’t say it’s a must-do.